-The Butler is a Python library that, by default, is set up to use SQLAlchemy to talk to a SQL Registry, and will use AWS or Google Cloud credentials to talk to object stores.
+The Butler is a Python library that, by default, is set up to use SQLAlchemy to talk to a SQL registry, and will use AWS or Google Cloud credentials to talk to object stores.
 This is not a convenient interface if Python is not being used, or if the authorization required to access the database or object store directly is not available to the people trying to access the Butler.
-The latter situation is likely to be the situation in the Rubin Science Platform in the cloud where users will be logged in with Rubin accounts but will not be issued cloud credentials.
-14,15
+The latter situation is likely to be the situation in the Rubin Science Platform on Google where users will be logged in with Rubin accounts but will not be issued Google credentials.
+11, 12

-To solve this problem we are working on a https client/server Butler.16 The client user will present their authentication token and the server will then determine if that user is authorized to retrieve the requested dataset.
+To solve this problem we are working on a https client/server Butler.13 The client user will present their authentication token and the server will then determine if that user is authorized to retrieve the requested dataset.
 If they are allowed, they will be returned a signed URL that their client can then use to retrieve the dataset.